CHTC/chtc-website-source/_uw-research-computing/user-expectations.md

 `cron`, `watch`, or using a workflow manager (not including HTCondor's DAGMan) on the login node is not allowed without prior discussion with the facilitation or infrastructure team.

-> **(HTC system specific): Since use of `watch` with `condor_q` is prohibited, we recommend using `condor_watch_q` as an alternative for live updates on your jobs in the queue. `condor_watch_q` is more efficient and will not impair system performance.
+> **(HTC system specific):** Since use of `watch` with `condor_q` is prohibited, we recommend using `condor_watch_q` as an alternative for live updates on your jobs in the queue. `condor_watch_q` is more efficient and will not impair system performance.

 **Test your jobs**.
 We recommend testing a small version of your overall workflow before submitting your full workflow.
 By testing a smaller version of your jobs, you can determine resource requests, runtimes, and whether you may need an increase in your user quota.
-Both our HTC and HPC systems use a fair shair policy and each researcher has a user priority. **Submitting many jobs that fail or do not produce the unexpected output will decrease your user priority without helping you complete your research.** User priorities are reset periodically.
+Both our HTC and HPC systems use a fair shair policy and each researcher has a user priority. **Submitting many jobs that fail or do not produce the unexpected output will decrease your user priority without helping you complete your research.**  User priorities naturally reset over time.